Clean Water Act: Point sources

 Point sources may not discharge pollutants to surface waters without an NPDES permit.
 The system is managed by EPA in partnership with state environmental agencies.
 EPA has authorized 47 states to issue permits directly to the discharging facilities.
 The CWA also allows tribes to issue permits, but no tribes have been authorized by EPA.
 In the remaining states and territories, the permits are issued by an EPA regional office.
 (See Titles III and IV.)

 In legislation prior to 1972, Congress had authorized states to develop water quality standards, which would limit discharges from facilities based on the characteristics of individual water bodies.
 However, those standards were to be developed only for interstate waters, and the science to support that process (i.e. data, methodology) was in the early stages of development.
 That system was not effective, and there was no permit system in place to enforce the requirements.
 In the 1972 CWA, Congress added the permit system and a requirement for technology-based effluent limitations.

 In the 2020 Supreme Court case County of Maui v.
-Hawaii Wildlife Fund, the Court also validated that some discharges may not be point sources, but are the "functional equivalent of a direct discharge" to navigable waters, such as in this case, the injection of wastewater into groundwater injection wells.
+Hawaii Wildlife Fund, the Court validated that some discharges may not be point sources, but are the "functional equivalent of a direct discharge" to navigable waters, such as in this case, the injection of wastewater into groundwater injection wells.
 As of the time of the case's decision, this was not an area the EPA has established regulations for, and the Court instructed the EPA to work with the courts to define such functional equivalents.
 The Court wrote that this would likely depend most on the distance the pollutants traveled and time to reach navigable waters, with consideration for the material that the pollutants traveled through, any physical or chemical interaction of the pollutants with components in the ground, and how much of the pollutant makes it to the navigable water.
 In July 2021, following the Supreme Court decision, the Hawaii District Court determined that the Maui County sewage treatment plant's groundwater injection of sewage was the "functional equivalent of a direct discharge" and required the plant to obtain an NPDES permit.